UNIQLO Creates Over 1,000-Square-Meter 'Lifescape' Booth For China International Import Expo 2023

-(MENAFN- ACN NewsWire) UNIQLO Creates Over 1,000-Square-Meter 'LifeScape' Booth for China International Import Expo 2023 Showcasing a new form of retail through state-of-the-art LifeWear for future lifestyles
+(MENAFN- JCN NewsWire) UNIQLO Creates Over 1,000-Square-Meter 'LifeScape' Booth for China International Import Expo 2023 Showcasing a new form of retail through state-of-the-art LifeWear for future lifestyles

 Shanghai and Tokyo, Nov 6, 2023 - (JCN Newswire) - Global apparel retailer UNIQLO has officially launched its more than 1,000-square-meter LifeScape booth at the 2023 China International Import Expo (CIIE), taking place from November 5 to 10 in Shanghai.
 LifeScape presents a new vision for lifestyles and retail, showcasing the technological advances of UNIQLO LifeWear – simple, high-quality everyday wear that enhances the lives of all people with a practical sense of beauty and sophisticated design.
 Following a media preview on Sunday, LifeScape is now open to visit for the general public.